 We are a non-partisan academic research center based at Reed College in Portland, Oregon.

 Professor Paul Gronke and his team conduct research on early voting and election reform, predominantly in the United States.
-In addition to our scholarly research, we have worked on projects with the Pew Center on the States, the Federal Election Assistance Commission, and a number of state and local elections offices.
+In addition to our scholarly research, we have worked on projects with the Pew Center on the States, the Federal Election Assistance Commission, the Center for American Progress and a number of state and local elections offices.

 Professor Gronke's academic credentials--including his curriculum vita, courses taught, and other research papers--can be found at his personal Reed web page.